 How do purple brussels sprouts differ from green ones?

 Purple brussels sprouts are a cross between traditional green sprouts and purple cabbage.
 These beauties come in shades of purple from dark purple to violet, mixed in with some bright green.
 Purple brussels sprouts tend to have more compact, rounded leaves and do not grow in a uniformed fashion like their green counterparts.
 Flavorwise purple brussels sprouts offer a slightly nutty and much sweeter flavor than their green counterpart.

-What are health benefits of purple brussels sprouts?
+What are the health benefits of brussels sprouts?

 Brussels sprouts provide plenty of antioxidants, help fight both cancer and heart disease, and restores healthy digestion.
 They also have a surprisingly high amount of protein for a vegetable.
 Like their green relatives purple sprouts are a very good source of Fiber, folate, and vitamins A, C, K, and B6; also the purple pigment provides added antioxidants.

 Cooking Tips for making the best Brussel Sprouts